Precision in Photonics. Together we shape light.

 In 2002, Menlo Systems launched the first optical frequency comb FC8004 enabling the users to measure optical frequencies with highest accuracies with a table top instrument.
 Since then, our company has set the standard in regard to optical precision measurements.
 The optical frequency combs have undergone continuous improvements driven by users worldwide and applications ranging from basic research to applied sciences to industrial measurement tasks.
 We at Menlo try to support these efforts as best as we can.
 In the past, this has led to new, improved product lines like the fiber combs FC1500, and the AstroCombs for calibration of telescopes.
 Until now, more than 200 customers worldwide are using Optical Frequency Combs for high precision optical measurements in various applications like optical clocks, cold atoms and molecules, metrology, distance measurements, Fourier spectroscopy, and Lidar measurements.

 All our systems are hands-off and designed for 24/7 operation.
 And our customers make use of this feature.
 Examples include: Menlo combs are being dropped from >100 m in drop towers and are flying in air planes in parabolas for measurements in zero g.
-In 2015, our most advanced system was successfully launched into space on board a sounding rocket (Texus mission 51).
+In 2015, our space system was successfully launched on board a sounding rocket (Texus mission 51).
 In a double sense: rocket science.
+Missions have been repeated in 2017 and 2018, each time with added functionalities.

-In short: Optical Frequency Combs have reached a technology level that makes them ready for applications in laboratories, in industrial environments, and in the near future also on board satellites.
+In short: Optical Frequency Combs have reached a technology level that makes them ready for applications in laboratories, in industrial environments, and in the near future also on board of satellites.

 The continuous improvements also have driven the laser development to the extreme.
 In 2015, we launched a new generation of femtosecond fiber lasers based on our proprietary figure 9® technology.
 With the figure 9® all-PM fiber design Menlo Systems' lasers offer excellent stability and low-noise operation, engineered for 24/7 operation.
 Applications range from basic science for the C-Fiber and orange products to micro-machining and surgery in ophthalmology for the BlueCut laser family.
 In 2018 and 2019, ultra low noise laser models (ULN) have been released, setting new standards.